RinaldySs/Analisis-Kinerja-Bisnis-Kimia-Farma-2020-2023/README.md

 I am responsible for data analysis, and interpreting results.
 I understand the business context and analysis requirements.
 I present findings and recommendations through reports and presentations.

 Thank you for visiting the "Performance Analytics: Kimia Farma Business Performance Analysis 2020-2023" repository.
-I hope this analysis provides valuable insights for myself, Kimia Farma, and all stakeholders involved.